-I am a professional mental health counselor associate living and working in Seattle, Washington.
+I am a professional licensed mental health counselor living and working in Seattle, Washington.
 I grew up in the Midwest but have lived on the West Coast for several years.
 I received my undergraduate degree from Luther College, double-majoring in art and psychology.
 I hold a Master’s Degree from Naropa University in both Transpersonal Counseling and Art Therapy.
 To me, being a professional means that I am held to rigorous standards by my community and consistently engage in continuing education.
 I sincerely enjoy this work and hold it with the utmost respect and integrity.

 Alongside my private practice in Madison Valley, I work with adult survivors of childhood sexual abuse at Shepherd’s Counseling Center in Capitol Hill.
 I have specific training in the treatment of trauma recovery from the Sensorimotor Psychotherapy Institute of Colorado.
 I have specialized training in the evidence-based treatment of EMDR.
 As an art therapist, I often weave art-based interventions with my knowledge of working with trauma and the body.
 I am confident in my ability to integrate several therapeutic models, especially my experience with meditation and Zen philosophy, to bridge the gap between such things as cutting-edge neuroscience and our need to create meaning from suffering.